-Australians are famous for not being classist or judging these kinds of things, and we’re sure that your friends will understand.
+Australians are famous for not being classist or judging these kinds of things.
+So I’m confident that your friends will understand.

-But if someone still gives you a hard time even though you’ve been open and honest with them, they’re probably not worth your time anyway.
+But if someone still gives you a hard time even though you’ve been open and honest with them, they’re probably not worth your time, let alone your money, anyway.